TheFenrisLycaon/TheFenrisLycaon/README.md

 ## Hello World

-I'm Rishabh Anand, a homo saipein who is passionate about simplifying things through technology.
+I'm Rishabh Anand, a homo saipien who is passionate about simplifying things through technology.
 I'm a Python Developer and CyberSecurity Specialist.
 Sometimes I feel I am useless.
 Other times, I do commits

 ***